gdlc/BGLR-R/inst/md/GBLUP.md

-**(5) Using the Cholesky decompositon and `model='BRR'`** This approach won't work if G is not positive definite.
-To avodi this problem we add a small constant in the diagonal.
+**(5) Using the Cholesky decompositon and `model='BRR'`** This approach won't work if G is not positive definite; in our case the matrix is positive semi-definite, we can make it positive definite by adding a small constant to the diagonal.

 ```R
  diag(G)=diag(G)+1/1e4